RalphHightower/RalphHightower/HardwareLinks.md

 | Sensor 06: SI1132-A10-GMR | UV Sensor – The Si1132 is a low-power, ultraviolet (UV) index, and ambient light sensor with I2C digital interface and programmable-event interrupt output.
 This sensor IC includes an analog-to-digital converter, integrated high-sensitivity visible and infrared photodiodes, and a digital signal processor.
 The Si1132 offers excellent performance under a wide dynamic range and a variety of light sources including direct sunlight. |
 | Sensor 07: CCS811B-JOPD500 | TVOC & CO2 – The CCS811 is an ultra-low power digital gas sensor solution which integrates a metal oxide (MOX) gas sensor to detect a wide range of Volatile Organic Compounds (VOCs) and includes an Analog-to-Digital converter (ADC), and an I²C interface.
 Supporting intelligent algorithms to process raw sensor measurements and output equivalent total VOC (eTVOC) and equivalent CO2 (eCO2) values. |
 | Sensor 08: TESEO-LIV3R[^2] |GPS – The Teseo-LIV3R module is an easy to use Global Navigation Satellite System (GNSS) standalone positioning receiver IC working simultaneously on multiple constellations.
 This certified module comes with optimized RF, embedded firmware and is compact at only 9.7×10.1 mm.
 Supporting GPS, Glonass, BeiDou & QZSS positioning systems. |

+[^2]: Please note: Due to COCOM restrictions, the TESEO GPS receiver will only work on Earth

 ## Projects